Ilion Typewriters

 The Ilion Typewriters were a minor league baseball team based in Ilion, New York.
-From 1901 to 1904, the Ilion Typewriters played as members of the New York State League.
-In 1905, Ilion played a partial season as members of the Independent level Empire State Leaguebefore the team located during the season.
-Ilion teams played home minor league games at Russell Park.
-The "Typewriters" nickname corresponds to E. Remington and Sons being located in Ilion.
+From 1901 to 1904, the Ilion "Typewriters" played as members of the New York State League.
+In 1905, Ilion played a partial season as members of the Independent level Empire State League before the team located during the season.

+The "Typewriters" nickname corresponds to E. Remington and Sons being headquartered in Ilion in the era.